galister/WlxOverlay/README.md

-# X11Overlay
+# WlxOverlay
-A lightweight X11 desktop overlay for OpenVR / SteamVR, inspired by XSOverlay.
+A lightweight OpenVR overlay for Wayland and X11 desktops, inspired by XSOverlay.

 Primarily made this because I couldn't find a proper desktop overlay for Linux.

-A reimplementation of [OVR4X11](https://github.com/galister/OVR4X11) using a lighter toolkit.
+Formerly known as X11Overlay

 Features:
 - Access your screens from within OpenVR / SteamVR